Kraevac/SoundEffectsBeGone_Release/README.md

-# 🚀 Modlet Release: Screen Effects Be Gone
+# 🚀 Modlet Release: Sound Effects Be Gone

 This modlet is part of the **DemonataCore** suite.